dgatf/msrc/README.md

 ## Battery voltage

-The battery voltage can be measured with a voltage divider (total voltage) or individual cells with a TL084
+The Nano can be used also to measure th0e battery voltage.
+This can be done with a voltage divider (total voltage) or individual cells with a TL084

 - Voltage divider needs to be calibrated in Opentx with multiplier in VFAT sensor
 - Individual cells can measured with an op amp like TL084.
 Then uncomment line #define BATT_SENSOR_CELLS